Shirikara/Proteomics-QC-Tracker/README.md

 ---

 ## **What is Proteomics?**
 Proteomics is the large-scale study of proteins, the essential molecules of life that perform most biological functions.
-By analyzing the proteome—an organism's complete set of proteins—researchers gain critical insights into cellular processes, disease mechanisms, and potential therapeutic targets.
+Researchers gain critical insights into cellular processes, disease mechanisms, and potential therapeutic targets by analyzing the proteome- an organism's complete set of proteins.

 The cornerstone of proteomics is **mass spectrometry (MS)**, a technique that identifies and quantifies proteins in samples ranging from large tissues to individual cells.
 A **mass spectrometer** achieves this precision, making it indispensable in cutting-edge research.